GoldJns/rateme-nextgen/docs/INSTALLATION.md

 - Manually deploy changes related to ingress and secrets with kubectl

+- If IP of ingress changes, ensure dns records are up to date

 Taking care of these steps will help ensure a successful deployment!

 ## Observability